asptools/software/README.md

 1. *asplib*
 2. *asptranslate*

-Some utilies have been previously published as binaries under the respective [Aalto website](https://research.ics.aalto.fi/software/asp/) but they are gradually moving under this project.
-The collection is mostly legacy research software that are made public in hope being useful for future research.
+Some utilities have been previously published as binaries under the respective [Aalto website](https://research.ics.aalto.fi/software/asp/) but they are gradually moving under this project.
+The collection partly consists of legacy research software, made public in hope being useful for future research, but also some new utilities will be added.